beyarkay/masters-thesis/02_background.md

 ## Hardware Used

+\marginpar{rewrite}

-The hardware that allows *Ergo* to sense the user's hand movements is made up of ten accelerometers which measure linear acceleration (but not rotational acceleration) in three orthogonal axes: X, Y, and Z. These accelerometers are mounted on the user's fingertips, one per finger.
+The hardware that allows _Ergo_ to sense the user's hand movements is made up of ten accelerometers which measure linear acceleration (but not rotational acceleration) in three orthogonal axes: X, Y, and Z. These accelerometers are mounted on the user's fingertips, one per finger.
 For each axis, a 10-bit value